JuanCely999/Economist-portfolio/README.md

 **Description:**  This project is carried out for the publication of this [`article`](http://revistas.ustatunja.edu.co/index.php/ivestigium/article/view/1720/1567).
 Based on the branches of economic activity, the base, independent, key and driving sectors are determined according to matrix calculations.
 Then the income, employment and product multipliers are evaluated by correlations and 3D visualizations.

-**Skills:**  descriptive statistics, data visualization, data cleaning, data transforms, data analysis.
+**Skills:**  descriptive statistics, data visualization, data cleaning, data transforms, data analysis, writing report.

 **Technology:** Advanced Excel, R.